[CS Technical Interview 3] Network that gets you talking

 yiyj10305235

-A course that helps you understand core database concepts and practice explaining them verbally in interviews
+A course where you can understand core network concepts and train to explain them verbally for interviews.

 Beginner

-A course that helps you understand core computer architecture concepts and practice explaining them verbally in interviews
+A course that helps you understand core concepts of computer architecture and trains you to explain them verbally in interviews.

 Level Beginner